Israel's game of thrones: first the vote, then the kingmaking

 Also, Yesh Atid - a centrist group formed by former talkshow host Yair Lapid in 2012 - won a surprising 19 seats in the 2013 elections, putting it second.
 It has dropped off slightly, polling 12-13 seats at the moment, but argues that the surveys don’t fully capture its support among young urbanites.

-Moshe Kahlon, a former communications minister praised for having brought mobile phone charges down dramatically, has formed a center-right group that is currently predicted to win around 10 seats.
-He could side either with Netanyahu or with the center-left, putting him in a possible kingmaker role.
+Moshe Kahlon, a former communications minister praised for having brought mobile phone charges down dramatically, has formed a centre-right group that is currently predicted to win around 10 seats.
+He could side either with Netanyahu or with the centre-left, putting him in a possible kingmaker role.

 Editing by Jeffrey Heller and David Stamp